mwmarkland/Things_Ive_Learned/llvm.md

 Function passes

 You can see the results from named passes in Compiler Explorer.
-If you pass `-mllvm -stop-after=irtransation` for example, you can get the IR translation pass output in the output window.
+If you pass `-mllvm -stop-after=irtranslator` for example, you can get the IR translation pass output in the output window.
 Very cool.